RodolfoGiuliana/dax-systematic-strategy-framework/README.md

 This repository presents an institutional-grade analytical framework designed to evaluate systematic trading strategies applied to the DAX index (GERMANY 40).

-The project is built around real backtest data exported directly from MetaTrader 5 Strategy Tester and focuses on robust performance validation, risk decomposition, and probabilistic outcome analysis.
+The project is built around real backtest data exported focuses on robust performance validation, risk decomposition, and probabilistic outcome analysis.

 Key objectives include: